You have questions? We have answers…

 YOU NEED EFFECTIVE AND EXPERIENCED REPRESENTATION

 At Southeastern we continue to build on success.
-With over 28 years of combined experience in Social Security and disability advocacy, the professionals at Southeastern are here to help.
+With over 20 years of experience in Social Security and disability advocacy, James E. Allen and the professionals at Southeastern are here to help.

 Although most of our clients are new to the process, we can advise you if you have filed and failed multiple times, we are here to help.
 Even if you have lost with other attorneys, or had other representatives drop your case, we can win the social security disability benefits you deserve.